Byzantine art: Age of Justinian

 Several major churches of this period were built in the provinces by local bishops in imitation of the new Constantinopolitan foundations.
 The Basilica of San Vitale in Ravenna, was built by Bishop Maximianus.
 The decoration of San Vitale includes important mosaics of Justinian and his empress, Theodora, although neither ever visited the church.
 Also of note is the Euphrasian Basilica in Poreč.

 Recent archeological discoveries in the 19th and 20th centuries unearthed a large group of Early Byzantine mosaics in the Middle East.
-The eastern provinces of the Eastern Roman Empire inherited a strong artistic tradition from Late Antiquity.
+The eastern provinces of the Byzantine Empire inherited a strong artistic tradition from Late Antiquity.
 Christian mosaic art flourished in this area from the 4th century onwards.
 The tradition of making mosaics was carried on in the Umayyad era until the end of the 8th century.
 The most important surviving examples are the Madaba Map, the mosaics of Mount Nebo, Saint Catherine's Monastery and the Church of St Stephen in ancient Kastron Mefaa (now Umm ar-Rasas).

 The first fully preserved illuminated biblical manuscripts date to the first half of the sixth century, most notably the Vienna Genesis, the Rossano Gospels, and the Sinope Gospels.
 The Vienna Dioscurides is a lavishly illustrated botanical treatise, presented as a gift to the Byzantine aristocrat Julia Anicia.

 Important ivory sculptures of this period include the Barberini ivory, which probably depicts Justinian himself, and the Archangel ivory in the British Museum.
 Byzantine silver plate continued to be decorated with scenes drawn from classical mythology; for example, a plate in the Cabinet des Médailles, Paris, depicts Hercules wrestling the Nemean lion.